Canada should ban Huawei from 5G networks, says former spy chief

 OTTAWA (Reuters) - Canada should ban China's Huawei Technologies Co Ltd from supplying equipment to Canadian 5G networks because the security risk is too great, a former spy chief said in an article published on Monday.

-China last week threatened repercussions if Ottawa blocked Huawei, a warning the Canadian government dismissed.
-Relations between the two nations soured after a top Huawei executive was arrested in Vancouver last month on a U.S. extradition warrant.
+China's ambassador last week threatened repercussions if Ottawa blocked Huawei, a warning the Canadian government dismissed.
+Relations between the two nations have soured since a top Huawei executive was arrested in Vancouver last month on a U.S. extradition warrant.

 Canadian officials are studying the security implications of 5G networks, the latest generation of cellular mobile communications, but their report is not expected in the immediate future, a source close to the matter said last week.